nBhabish/bhabishya-neupane/content/blog/_index.md

   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
   title: A Sidebar for Your Thoughts
-thumbnail_left: true
+thumbnail_left: false
-title: Works by Bhabishya
+title: Exploratory Data Analysis & Modeling
 ---

 ** No content below YAML for the blog _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
 You may still override any of these by changing them in a page's front matter.**